Gurveen-Singh/Seach-It/README.md

-A react web app to search images uisng unsplash api.
+A react web app to search images using unsplash api.